crux82/GroundedSRL4HRI/training_models/README.md

 - Install [MiniCPM](https://github.com/OpenBMB/MiniCPM-o) by following the instructions in its official repository.
 - Make sure all required dependencies are installed.
 - Your dataset should be in `.tsv` format, with appropriate input/output columns.
+Chose your dataset in image_generator/data/dataset

 ---

-## 📘 Step-by-Step Instructions
+## 📘 Optional: dataset preparation
+Below is explained how to prepare the dataset, if you want to skip this step you can use the datasets provided in the folders: and go of directly to finetuning the models

 ### 1️⃣ Convert TSV to MiniCPM Format